Kialo requires cookies to work correctly.

 Simplifying the tax code to a single flat rate would redirect the time and energy required for compliance to other, more productive, work.

 An asset tax would incentivize consumption and investment, two things that are beneficial to the economy.
-Consumption because it reduces the value of your assets to be taxed.
-Investment because it allows you to increase your wealth rather than have it decrease due to inflation and the tax.

 A flat tax provides certainty to all tax payers.